windtoday/windtoday-blog/_posts/2016-05-08-how-to-write-good-products.md

 ---
 title: How to write good products
-subtitle: As search engine, We work all time transforming data into information.
+description: As search engine, We work all time transforming data into information.
 To achieve it, we transform the shop information of each item into structured data.
 categories:
-  - tips
-  - shops
+  - engineering
-show_comments: true
 image: /images/posts/sailsize.jpg
 ---